Volunteer Hours Per Year

 What a year this has been so far!
 We hope that this note finds you all in good health and spirits.
 As an organization, a community, and as a country – WE WILL PERSEVERE.
 We at Habitat truly believe that we will come out of the other side of this pandemic with more will, strength and unity than ever.
 In order to protect our staff, volunteers and the people we serve during the COVID-19 (coronavirus) pandemic, the following measures are being taken.
 These measures are based on guidance from Habitat for Humanity International as well as local, state and national public health authorities.
 We are continually monitoring the situation, and our approach may change as new guidance is provided.

 - The job-site will remain open, but not to the public.
 There are no volunteer opportunities available at this time.
-We have two partner families awaiting their homes to be finished at this time.

 - We have reached out to our Habitat Homeowners and offered them our support and guidance through these uncertain times.

 - Third-party benefit events such as Women Build events will go on or be cancelled at the discretion of the organizers of each event.
 If you are planning to attend any of these events, please contact the organizers directly for more information.

 - Our 2020 Homeownership selection process is back up and running!
 We will be in touch with applicants to provide updates.
 2020 Build Season plans will be announced soon!

 - If you are a current Habitat homeowner and wish to communicate with Habitat regarding your mortgage, please email email@example.com or call (636) 978-5712 x 117 and leave a message.

 Please continue to stay engaged with us on social media as we will provide updates on dedications, volunteer opportunities and events.
 Now more than ever, your financial support for our shared mission of affordable homeownership is needed.
 Donations are accepted through our website at www.habitatstcharles.org.
 Become a Habi-Heart donor and join our monthly giving program today by clicking here.